Multiple drivers had to be extricated from vehicles

 Commuters and first responders had a difficult day on the highways and byways of southern Worcester County on Tuesday.

-Of several reported accidents, the most notable was a five-vehicle crash on the Mass.
+Of several reported accidents, the most notable was a five-vehicle crash on the Mass, a case that was looked into by a brain injury lawyer bowling green ky.
 Pike that resulted in westbound lanes being closed for more than one hour.
 The accident occurred in Auburn shortly before 4:30 p.m., at mile marker 89, just west of Exit 10, according to authorities.
 Among the five vehicles involved in the accident was a tractor trailer, a pick-up truck towing a boat, and a Honda CRV with Connecticut plates that had rolled over, and whose driver was stuck inside the vehicle.
 The pinned motorist, an unidentified female, was extricated through the use of hydraulic tools around 4:45 p.m. by members of the Auburn Fire & Rescue Department.
 She was transported to UMass Medical Center University Campus with non-life threatening injuries.
+The car accident lawyer long beach can help with such cases.
+For immediate solution someone who knows first aid can help and one can learn at the first aid training courses in Ottawa to be prepared.

 All lanes on the Mass.
 Pike westbound were re-opened by 6 p.m., and local first responders were cleared of the scene by approximately 6:30 p.m.